How to embed an Instagram hashtag feed on your website

 Our embed code will automatically create a responsive layout for your Instagram feed (e.g, wall, grid, or carousel layout), but you can edit styles from the embed code’s settings.
 Also, you can overwrite its styles with a few lines of CSS.
 Flockler’s customer support team is happy to help (free of charge!) over live chat and make sure the Instagram feed fits your brand look & feel.

 Here’s an example how an Instagram hashtag feed looks on a website:

 You can also choose to easily block content mentioning specific keywords or posted by a specific Instagram user.
 You can set up your blocked Instagram keywords and users by navigating to the ‘Automated Feeds’ section after logging in.

 Take a look at our Help Center for more tutorials and guides, on Instagram and other topics.
 Or just use the live chat in the bottom right to get in touch with a member of our team.

 Would you like to see a few examples of an Instagram hashtag feed embedded on a website?

 I bet you do!

-One of my favorite examples is GoPro’s Instagram wall.
+One of our favorite examples is GoPro’s Instagram wall.
 The wall gathers the latest images and videos from GoPro’s account with the hashtag #GoProAwards.
 GoPro’s marketing team curates and highlights the best images and videos from their customers and display the stunning Instagram feed to inspire others to learn more about their products.